-|+ Excluded from the 14 eyes alliance|
+|+ Excluded from the 14-eyes alliance|

-|+ Fast speeds||– No browser support|
+|+ Fast speeds of 10Gbps||– No browser support|

-|+ Free limited option available|
+|+ Free version available|

 ProtonVPN is a VPN established by Proton Technologies AG.
 It was created by the makers of ProtonMail, an encrypted email service established in 2013.
 ProtonVPN is aimed at advanced users who are looking for a secure, reliable connection, especially for video chats such as Zoom.

 Based in Switzerland, a country with strict privacy laws, ProtonVPN only logs the user’s name, email address, IP address, timestamp, and billing information.
 No browsing history is kept.

 ProtonVPN uses OpenVPN and WireGuard protocols to encrypt internet traffic, which are the strongest and most secure in the industry.
 It also supports advanced features, such as Tor over VPN, so no websites can track your device, and ProtonVPN connects your device automatically when it uses an insecure Wi-Fi network.